Brooklyn Motorcycle Accident Attorney

 Right away.
 You have potentially valuable legal rights to protect.
 By contacting a lawyer as soon as possible after you suffer injuries in a Brooklyn motorcycle accident, you can protect those rights and you give yourself the best possible opportunity to obtain the compensation you need and deserve.

 Contact our Brooklyn motorcycle accident attorneys today for a free consultation to discuss the Brooklyn motorcycle accident that injured you or a loved one, and to learn about your potential legal rights to financial compensation.

 Jacoby & Meyers: We Are on Your Side

-After an accident, the only thing you should have to focus on is your recovery, but this can be hard when you are faced with mounting medical bills and missed time at work.
-At Jacoby & Meyers, LLP, the job of our Bronx personal injury lawyers is to handle all the legal and financial logistics, so you can focus on getting better.
-Our Bronx office is located at 656 East Fordham Road Bronx, NY, 10458.
+After a motorcycle accident, the only thing you should have to focus on is your recovery, but this can be hard when faced with mounting medical bills and missed time at work.
+At Jacoby & Meyers, LLP, the job of our Brooklyn personal injury lawyers is to handle all the legal and financial logistics, so you can focus on getting better.

 If you sustained an injury in a motorcycle accident, taking prompt legal action to protect your rights can help you achieve the best results.
-Contact our Bronx office at (877)-565-2993 or write to us online to speak with a member of our legal team.
+Contact our Brooklyn office at (877)-488-1707 or write to us online to speak with a member of our legal team.